ukwa/ukwa-heritrix/README.md

 * IpAnnotator: annotates each URI with the IP.
 * ViralContentProcessor: passes incoming URIs to ClamAv.
 * WARCViralWriterProcessor, XorInputStream: workarounds for force-writing of 'conversion' records based on XOR'd version of the original data.
+* RobotsTxtSitemapExtractor: Extracts and enqueues sitemap links from robots.txt files.
+* WrenderProcessor: Runs pages through a web-rendering web service rather than the usual H3 processing.